cread/tcjson/README.md

 Installation
 ============

-To install, simply copy the tcjson.jar file to the `$TEAMCITY_HOME/webapps/ROOT/WEB-INF/lib` directory and restart your server.
+To install, simply copy the tcjson-[version].zip file to your `~/.BuildServer/plugins` directory and restart your server.

 Usage
 =====